telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

          editable: true
      });

-## Editing of Foreign Key Columns
+## Foreign Key Columns

-Normally, a foreign key column should be bound to a numeric data field, which points to the unique keys of a separate collection.
-An issue related to editing may occur if some of the values in the foreign key column are `null`.
-While this will not create problems in display mode, it will mislead the column editor to think it should work with object values, instead of primitive values.
-As a result, when a value is picked from the DropDownList, the widget will set an object value to the Grid data item (e.g. {text: "Foo", value: 3} ), instead of a numeric value (e.g. 3).
-This will cause the Grid cell to remain blank upon exiting edit mode.
+Normally, a foreign key column is bound to a numeric data field, which points to the unique keys of a separate collection.

+If some of the values in the foreign key column are `null`, an issue related to editing might occur.
+While this does not create problems in display mode, it misleads the column editor by causing it to perceive it has to work with object values instead of primitive values.
+As a result, when a value is picked from the DropDownList, the widget sets an object value to the data item of the Grid (for example, `{text: "Foo", value: 3}`), instead of a numeric value (for example, `3`).
+This causes the Grid cell to remain blank upon exiting edit mode.

-To avoid the above behavior, one of the following options paths be followed:
+To avoid this behavior, consider any of the following options:

-* Use zeros instead of nulls to match the data values to the declared data field type.
+* Use zeros instead of nulls to match the data values with the declared data field type.
-* Use a [custom column Editor](http://demos.telerik.com/kendo-ui/grid/editing-custom) with manually configured DropDownList that has a [`valuePrimitive`](/api/javascript/ui/dropdownlist#configuration-valuePrimitive) setting set to `true`.
+* Use a [custom column editor](http://demos.telerik.com/kendo-ui/grid/editing-custom) with manually configured DropDownList that has a [`valuePrimitive`](/api/javascript/ui/dropdownlist#configuration-valuePrimitive) setting set to `true`.

-## Using Custom Editors
+## Custom Editors

-When a Kendo UI MultiSelect is used as a custom editor, the `save` event of the Grid is not triggered when the value of the MultiSelect is changed.
+When a Kendo UI MultiSelect is used as a custom editor in the Grid and the value of the MultiSelect is changed, the `save` event of the Grid is not triggered.

-The reason for this is that the value of the MultiSelect is a reference type&mdash;`array`&mdash;which prevents the normal usage of the `model.set()` function for setting the value of the corresponding model property.
+The reason for this is that the value of the MultiSelect is a reference type (`array`), which prevents the normal usage of the `model.set()` function for setting the value of the corresponding model property.

 To work around this behavior, define a custom data-binding mechanism.
-After applying this fix, the `save` event of the Grid will be triggered properly each time a new selection is added to the value of the MultiSelect.
+After applying this fix, the `save` event of the Grid is properly triggered each time a new selection is added to the value of the MultiSelect.

 To see the runnable example on this issue, refer to the article on [using the MultiSelect as a custom editor in the Grid]({% slug howto_usemultiselectascustomeditor_grid %}).